rehype-dom-stringify

 API

 This package exports no identifiers.
-The default export is rehypeDomStringify
+The default export is rehypeDomStringify.

 unified().use(rehypeDomStringify[, options])

-Add support for serializing HTML.
+Add support for serializing as HTML with DOM APIs.

 Types

 This package is fully typed with TypeScript.
-The extra type Options
+It exports the additional type Options.

 Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
-Our projects sometimes work with older versions, but this is not guaranteed.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

 Security